-That is because we shall advise you on how you can adjust your sprinkler head.
-The simple process just requires a few steps, and we are sure that after doing it one or more time, you can adjust your sprinkler head within seconds.
+That is because we’ll teach you how you can adjust your sprinkler head.
+The simple process just requires a few steps, and we are sure that after doing it just one or two times, you be able to adjust your sprinkler head within seconds.

 Why Adjust a Sprinkler Head?

 Knowing how to adjust a sprinkler head also helps in avoiding any overspray.
 That is to say: this makes sure that the water does not spray beyond the grass and onto paved surfaces or other places that you prefer don’t get too wet.

 You may also find it comforting to note that adjusting a sprinkler is not an arduous task.
 For starters, most sprinklers are quite sturdy, and so, you cannot damage or break them easily.